To maintain our sanity in this busy world we live in, a holiday can be the perfect remedy to escape the chaos.

 Before you get caught up in the hype and excitement of planning your getaway make sure you take the time to consider the following pointers before taking out a travel loan.

-We may sound like a broken record but we can’t emphasise enough how important it is to do a budget before you take out a personal loan.
-The last thing you want to do is borrow more than you can afford in repayments.
 Use the Mozo budget calculator to get an idea of where your money goes and how much you have left over.
 This will assist you in calculating how much you can afford to pay off your loan each fortnight or month.
-Now you also know if you can head off for a month long holiday to Europe staying in five star accommodation, or maybe a two week trip to Bali fits your budget a little better!
+You'll also get a better idea if you can afford to head off for a month long holiday to Europe staying in five star accommodation, or if a two week trip to Bali fits your budget a little better!

 Repayments are based on the full amount of the loan, related fees, the loan term and interest rates.
-When you set up the loan you will agree with the lender on when you make the repayments, this could be weekly, fortnightly, monthly or an agreed date.
+When you set up the loan you will choose a weekly, fortnightly or monthly repayment schedule.
 You can make the repayments via direct loan repayment, direct debit or phone banking.
 Remember you’re likely to make repayments on your travel loan while you’re away, so don’t forget to budget for this.

 Get an idea of how much your repayments will be by plugging some numbers in the Mozo repayment calculator.